IbrahimAKMohamed/IbrahimAKMohamed/README.md

 <summary> Anything Recruitment™ </summary>
 <br>

-Description: Designed and developed a comprehensive website for Anything Recruitment™, a recruitment agency based in Coventry.
+Description: Designed a comprehensive website for Anything Recruitment™, a recruitment agency based in Coventry.
 - Features:
 -     #1 Ranking On Google Search Results
 -     Custom logo incorporated in the NavBar and Footer